jisanos/PCstoreDB/README.md

-A computer store built with JavaFX and SQLite.
+A computer store built with JavaFX and SQLite Database.

-JDK 8 works best at working with this project.
+Built with JDK 8